Moldytzu/MoldBios/README.md

 This project is based off of https://pitust.dev/biosdev/step1 and https://github.com/AtieP/LakeBIOS

 ## Building
-First run the prepare script and then run "make Run" to build and run QEMU with MoldBios.
+First run "./prepare" to download the needed packages and then run "./build.sh" to build and run MoldBios under QEMU.